PurpurMC/PurpurDocs/mkdocs/Configuration.md

 ### use-alternate-keepalive

 - **default**: false
 - **description**: Uses a different approach to keepalive ping timeouts.
 Enabling this sends a keepalive packet once per second to a player, and only kicks for timeout if none of them were responded to in 30 seconds.
 Responding to any of them in any order will keep the player connected.
-AKA, it won't kick your players because 1 packet gets dropped somewhere along the lines
+AKA, it won't kick your players because one packet gets dropped somewhere along the lines

 ### tps-catchup